alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 * you're not registered for VAT
 * your certified exports were worth less £5,000 in the last financial year

-You must tell AHPA if you're no longer eligible.

 ##Grain
 {:#grain}

-Check the table of countries for whether you need a [plant health certificate] to export grain outside the EU.
+Check the table of countries for whether you need a [plant health certificate](#plant-health-certificate-grain) to export grain outside the EU.

-It also shows if you need:
+The table also shows if you need:

 - to send a sample for testing when you apply for your certificate
 - an import permit - get this from the country you're exporting to